eliotsykes/dan-todo/GUIDE.md

 Security note: invoke devise locking for excessive attempts - add feature spec for locking in polish.md - will need to enable lockable module in `User` and add associated migration.

 Config for simple auth in environment.js.
 More here: https://github.com/simplabs/ember-cli-simple-auth#configuration

+ASDF TODO: TDD request spec for /api/v1/sessions#create.
+Returns api_key as token param when auth successful.

+#### Session Authentication API

+**INSTRUCTION FOR DAN START**

+There's a new sessions controller and API endpoint for returning the user's api key/token when the correct email and password credentials are POSTed to it.
+Add it with the following and let me know if you've got any questions:

+- Copy `spec/requests/session_api_spec.rb` from TODO URL HERE.
+- Copy `app/controllers/api/v1/sessions_controller.rb` from TODO URL HERE.
+- Update `config/routes.rb` from TODO URL HERE.
+- Update `app/models/user.rb` from TODO URL HERE.

+**INSTRUCTION FOR DAN END**